kyma-project/examples/orders-service/README.md

 ## Overview

-This example demonstrates Kyma capabilities, such as HTTP endpoints that expose and bind a service to database.
-The service in this example exposes HTTP endpoints simple CR*D (Create, Read, Delete) for basic order JSON entities, as described in the [service's OpenAPI specification](docs/openapi.yaml).
-The service can run with either an in-memory database or an Redis instance.
-By default, the in-memory database is enabled.
-The service in this example uses [Go](http://golang.org).
+This example demonstrates Kyma capabilities, such as HTTP endpoints that expose and bind a service to a database.
+The Orders Service is a sample application (microservice) written in Go.
+It can expose HTTP endpoints used to CR*D (create, read and delete) basic order JSON entities.
+The service can run with either an in-memory database that is enabled by default or an external, Redis database.

 Additionally, a similar [Serverless](https://kyma-project.io/docs/components/serverless/) Function was created, with the ability to read all records and write a single one.
-Like the service, function can run with either an in-memory database or an Redis instance.
+Like the microservice, function can run with either an in-memory database or an Redis instance.

-The more information about exposing by API Rule, binding Service Instance and binding event Triggers to service/Function, can be found in [official Kyma's guide](link do guida).
+For more information about exposing by API Rule, binding Service Instance and binding event Triggers to microservice/Function, see [official Kyma's started guide](link do guida).

 ## Prerequisites